peakhunt/stm32/RT-STM32F103-CHINESE/readme.txt

 ** TARGET **

-The demo runs on an ST_NUCLEO_F103RB board.
+The demo runs on an Chinese Version of STM32F103C8 based board.

 ** The Demo **

-The demo flashes the board LED using a thread, by pressing the button located on the board the test procedure is activated with output on the serial port SD2 (USART2, mapped on USB virtual COM port).
+The demo flashes the board LED using a thread.
+It also shell interfaces via SD1 interface providing various commands to test the system

 ** Build Procedure **